agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

 TB: How did the Black–Scholes model (that estimates the price of an option over time) affect you as MM?

 TS: We didn't understand it.
 We didn't have that perspective.
 But it was an incredible opportunity, we didn't think about it as a negative.
 The change came throughout the years, with the firms learning how to price and adjust for volatility skew.
-Volatility skew: stuff follows a normal distribution.
+Volatility skew: stuff usually follows a normal distribution.
 With options though, it's not normal, the tails are fat, which extends the risk.
 And sometimes, the markets have irrational periods because the fat tails are harder to price.
 But that's where the edge is for MM and individual investors who learned to trade correctly.

 TB: So Black–Scholes is correct except for the tails...

-TS: Yes, in 1987, trading around the crash, we didn't really understad volatility risk, even into the 1990, and we didn't understand how to proce it for all that volatility skew.
+TS: Yes, in 1987, trading around the crash, we didn't really understand volatility risk, even into the 1990, and we didn't understand how to price it for all that volatility skew.
 Now, they do.

 TB: before Black–Scholes, it was not clear how to price an option.
 Then, to what extend is Black–Scholes a self-fulfilling prophecy?